crashoverride777/swifty-ads/README.md

 Reward videos will show a black full screen ad using the test AdUnitID.
 I have not figured out yet how to test ads on AdMob that come from 3rd party mediation networks without using the real AdUnitID.

-# Pre-setup iOS only (only needed if adMob is used)
+# Pre-setup iOS only (only needed if AdMob is used)

 - Step 1: Sign up for a Google AdMob account and create your real adUnitIDs for your app, one for each type of ad you will use (Banner, Interstitial, Reward Ads).